matthewfaw/papers/README.md

 # papers

-This is a repository to host some paper's I wrote in undergrad
+This is a repository to host some papers I wrote in undergrad